-Plan Year: January 1 through December 31
+Plan Year: January 1 through Decem ber 31

 Plan Status: Ongoing

-Retirement Benefits: Employees covered by the Contributory Retirement Law are classified into one of four groups depending on juccessification.
+Retirement Benefits: Employees covered by the Contributory Retirement Law are classified into one of four groups depending on job classification.
 Group 1 comprises most positions in state and local government.
 It is the general category of public employees.
 Group 4 comprises mainly police and firefighters.
 Group 2 is for other specified hazardous occupations.
 (Officers and inspectors of the State Police are classified as Group 3.)

-For employees hired prior to April 2, 2012, the annual amount of the retirement allowance is based on the member's final three-year average salary multiplied by the number of years and full months of creditable service at the time of retirement and multiplied by a percentage according to the following table based on the age of the member at retirement:
+member's final three-year service at the time of retire For employees hired prior to April 2, 2012, the annual amount of the retirement allowance is based on the member's final three-year average salary multiplied by the number of years and full months of creditable service at the time of retirement and multiplied by a percentage according to the following table based on the age of the member at retirement:

-Age Last Birthday a t Date of Retirement
+Age Last Birthday at Date of Retirement

 Percent Group 1 Group 2 Group 4

 2.5 65 or over 60 or over 55 or over

 2.4 64 59 54

 2.3 63 58 53

 2.2 62 57 52

 2.1 61 56 51

 2.0 60 55 50

 1.9 59 49

 1.8 58 48

 1.7 57 47

 1.6 56 46

-1.0
+1.5 55 45

+average annual rate of reg ar average salary is defined gular compensation and the s of creditable service prior e average annual rate of re est consecutive three-year gular compensation received